USS H-6: Construction

-H-6 was launched on 26 August 1918, and commissioned on 9 September.
+Service history

 As part of Submarine Division 6 (SubDiv 6) and later SubDiv 7, H-6 was based at San Pedro, California.
 From there, she operated along the West Coast, participating in various battle and training exercises with her sister submarines.
-Occasional patrol duty off Santa Catalina Island and overhauls at Mare Island varied this training routine.
+Occasional patrol duty off Santa Catalina Island, and overhauls at the Mare Island Navy Yard varied this training routine.

+Fate

-Departing San Pedro on 25 July 1922 with SubDivs 6 and 7, H-6 reached Norfolk, Virginia on 14 September.
+Departing San Pedro, on 25 July 1922, with SubDivs 6 and 7, H-6 reached Norfolk, Virginia, on 14 September.
 She decommissioned there on 23 October.
 H-6 was struck from the Naval Vessel Register on 26 February 1931.
 She was sold for scrapping on 28 November 1933.